A sequential linear complementarity problem method for generalized Nash equilibrium problems: Local quadratic convergence

-\begin{remark} We omit the proof details here and refer the interested reader to \cite{diao2025stability,dontchev2009implicit} for more details.
+\begin{remark} We omit the proof details and refer the interested reader to \cite{diao2025stability,dontchev2009implicit}.
 Although the model considered in \cite{diao2025stability} is a standard NEP, the arguments used to establish strong regularity apply directly in the present context.
 It is worth noting that strong regularity imposes stronger conditions on the solution than either semistability or hemistability. \end{remark}